Advanced poems are designed for children who read very well independently.

 ‘It’s off limits!’, the mayor declares in a speech

-It’s completely deserted.
-This looks a bit odd.
+It’s deserted today.
+This looks terribly odd.

-With no people around, no one ever gets hurt
+With no people around no one ever gets hurt

-No one trips over waves, ends up injured, or cries
+No one trips over waves, ends up injured or cries

 Yes, these beaches are safe since there’s nobody here